Associate in Arts Degree

 Student Learning Outcomes

-Graduates of the WCC Associate In Arts Program will:
+for Graduates of the WCC Associate in Arts (AA) Program

 - Written Communication

 WCC AA graduates will be able to compose clear, purposeful, well-supported, and organized writing, which exhibits effective use of critical thinking, research and documentation skills, editing skills, and word processing skills.